socketstream/socketstream-0.4/README.md

 * **app.transport**(module) : **Specify a websocket transport module**
   * Specify which WebSocket (or other persistent) transport should be used (e.g. Engine.IO)
   * module _(Function)_ : SocketStream-compatible wrapper around a transport
+* **app.service**(moduleOrName, options) : **Use a Websocket Service Stream**
+  * Each new Service establishes a full duplex stream on the client and server and can optionally send code to the client and return a server-side API
+  * moduleOrName _(String)_ : When String, load an internal (bundled) Stream Service of that name
+  * moduleOrName _(Object)_ : When Object, define a new Service by passing 'server' and 'client' functions
+  * options _(Object)_ : Pass an options object to the Service

 #### Single Page Clients